Transvelo/docs/gitbook/pizzaro/installation/installing_plugins.md

 6. In case you encounter any problems, try installing theme one by one.
 7. After you have installed all the plugins, activate them by navigating to **Plugins** page, select the required plugins, choose activate from the dropdown option and click on **Apply** button.

-You have now successfully installed and activated the plugins required for Enter Wordpress Theme.
+You have now successfully installed and activated the plugins required for Pizzaro Wordpress Theme.